eordanis/CSE687/README.md

 Optional Arguments:

-	 -rut		< value >		    This flag when set will run unit tests prior to application run.
-Currently value does not matter, will run if flag with any value is present.
+	 -rut						    If this flag is present, tests will be run instead of application.

 ### Phase 1: